-Finally, the Tabūn 2 mandible plotted with modern humans in the PCA.
+Finally, the Tabūn 2 mandible plotted with modern humans in the PCA and intermediate to modern and archaic humans in the CVA.
 It was found to be closest in shape to Sima 5 and to the MPE sample.
 These contradictory results are similar to those reported by Harvati and Lopez (2017), who found that Tabūn 2 did not show clear affinities with either Neanderthals or early modern humans, but instead tended to group with geologically older, Middle Pleistocene specimens, in their 3D shape analysis.
 These findings suggest that Tabūn 2 does not fit well with the samples included in the analysis, perhaps indicating that the population that it belonged to is not represented sufficiently, or at all, in our samples.